 Since you have the flexibility of routing the outputs of each mixer track, having relatively dry recordings makes for much easier post-processing.
-There is nothing stopping you from applying any number of crazy 3rd party effects in your DAW if that’s the road your following.
+There is nothing stopping you from applying any number of crazy 3rd party effects in your DAW if that’s the road you’re following.
 If you’d prefer to use other reverbs and delays, or possibly patch out to some hardware processing, that’s all much easier with the dry individual recordings.

-Of course, since this is ‘only’ a vocal library, you will be layering it with other orchestral parts, much of the colouring mismatching when layering different instrument libraries avoided this way.
+Of course, since this is ‘only’ a vocal library, you will be layering it with other orchestral parts, much of the colouring mismatching when layering different instrument libraries is avoided this way.

-The choir is voiced in a very epic, bombastic manner, so there is no chance of creating light whispers or super pianoforte style dynamics naturally.
+The choir is voiced in a very epic, bombastic manner, so there is no chance of creating light whispers or super pianoforte-style dynamics naturally.
 The dynamic control is very good, so you can achieve a nice low volume, but it still sounds like 50 people trying to sing quietly as possible.
-Of course, that’s not the purpose for buying Hollywood Choirs, it’s all about the loud shouty stuff – and my goodness a full complement of male and female singers at full power is colossal.
+Of course, that’s not the purpose of buying Hollywood Choirs, it’s all about the loud shouty stuff – and my goodness a full complement of male and female singers at full power is colossal.

 It’s a little frustrating getting two instances of vocalist syncopated sometimes.
 If you have both male and female choirs loaded in separate instances, they won’t lock together in regards to the current position of the phrase.
 You need to reset each and start again else you end up with a rabble of nonsense.
 CC20 will reset the phrase position so it’s a good idea to assign that to a button on your MIDI controller.

 The included plugin effects are mostly superficial for me.
 I’m not sure the circumstance you’ll need to apply a guitar amp simulator to a choir, nor the Ohmicide distortion effect.
 The SSL channel strip is handy for bringing out more highs or lows, but the source has been so expertly recorded there really is no need for EQ.
-The SSL master bus compressor being post-reverb is actually very good gluing the entire performance and is something I usually set to around -4db reduction by default.
+The SSL master bus compressor being post-reverb is actually very good at glueing the entire performance and is something I usually set to around -4db reduction by default.

 Play also features much better handling of sample purging and memory than Kontakt.
-I feel with Kontakt I always need to be batch resaving to get it to perform, whereas Play just tends to work pretty well on its own.
+I feel with Kontakt I always need to be batch-resaving to get it to perform, whereas Play just tends to work pretty well on its own.
 The sample purging is a lot easier in Play, so even if you get a bit over-zealous and overload the system, it’s very easy to purge out bits and pieces until your system settles down again.